 Living on campus is convenient and a great way to meet friends and become involved in campus life.
 All students may request on-campus accommodations.
 Residence halls are usually closed during the break between fall and spring terms.
 Other housing arrangements should be made during this time, but you may leave personal belongings in your room if you will be keeping the same room assignment for the spring term.
 Students not remaining for summer courses should arrange to store belongings elsewhere during the summer months.
 All students living on campus must provide proof they have received a meningitis vaccination within the past five years before they will be allowed access to the residence halls.

 Living Off Campus

 If you plan to live off campus, arrive a week or two before classes to allow time to look for housing.
 Arrange to stay at a hotel during this time.
 Reservations are necessary.
-Off-campus housing cannot be arranged by mail, but you may want to check the following websites before arriving:
+Off-campus housing cannot be arranged by mail, but you may want to check the following website before arriving:

 Most landlords (managers of rental property) require both personal visits and the signing of a lease (a type of housing contract).You might also want to look at Questions To Ask Before Renting An Apartment

 .
 Be prepared to pay the first month’s rent and security deposit, which is often equal to a whole month’s rent.
 If you do not have a U.S. Social Security Number or credit history, the security deposit may be larger.
 You may also need to pay deposits for utilities, such as telephone and electricity.
 Most apartments are not furnished, so remember to budget for furniture as well as household and kitchen items.